dekuNukem/STM32_tutorials/README.md

 ### USB Serial adapter

 You probably already have one if you've been playing with Arduinos before.
 If you don't, go on ebay and search [CP2102](https://www.ebay.com/sch/i.html?_from=R40&_nkw=cp2102).
-Of course other serial chips like CH340 or FTDI also works.
+Of course other chips like CH340 or FTDI also works.
 It's just a matter of preference.

 ## How to use this guide